swiftly-solution/documentation/docgen/output/events/gameevents/onweaponfire.md

 ---

 # OnWeaponFire
-This event is triggered when weapon_fire is triggered
+This event is triggered when weapon_fire is triggered.
 ::: tabs
 @tab Lua
 ```lua